 In addition to your annual pension benefit, you are eligible to receive a bridge benefit if you retire prior to your Normal Retirement Date and meet eligibility criteria.

-The bridge benefit is an additional monthly benefit payable from your retirement date to the month after you reach age sixty-five (65) inclusive or the month following your date of death, inclusive.
+The bridge benefit is an additional monthly benefit payable from your eligible payment age to the month after you reach age sixty-five (65) inclusive or the month following your date of death, inclusive.
 Bridge benefits are payable to the Member only; if you die before age sixty-five (65) while in receipt of a bridge benefit, no bridge benefits are paid to your Spouse or your Beneficiary.

-You will receive a bridge benefit if you meet the following eligibility requirements:
+You will receive a bridge benefit if you meet the following age and pensionable service eligibility requirements: